we-commit-coding-felonies/ProjectTwEaked/README.md

    - Subtitles have been localized (incomplete! please help if you can.)
    - Energy Collector progress bars now work properly

-Almost all of these changes are configurable,
+Almost all of these changes are configurable, so if you just want the bugfixes you can disable all of the feature changes!

 .